Ashu-NT/document-ai-assistant/outputs/architecture/technical_document_rag_codebase_weakness_audit_and_plan.md

   confirmed present in `chunks` - but it lands as three garbled, dot-leader-heavy text chunks, misclassified as `chunk_type='safety_warning'`/`'certification_info'` (a keyword-based classifier picking up incidental words in the noise) instead of anything TOC-related, effectively useless for retrieval.
-- The same "not detected as a table by Docling at all" gap also affects two of page 8's other blocks (`Door identification block`: pos/door-number/location; the `Option`/`System weight` column pair) - no raw Docling table object exists for either region (confirmed directly).
-Their content also survives in `chunks`, but as unstructured text with **row order reversed** (door 8 down to door 1) and **no positional correlation preserved** between a row's pos/door-number/weight/hose-port values - the record-per-door relationship that the visual table encodes is destroyed once flattened to loose text, even though every individual token still exists somewhere in the store.
+- The same "not detected as a table by Docling at all" gap also affected two of page 8's other blocks (`Door identification block`: pos/door-number/location; the `Option`/`System weight` column pair) - no raw Docling table object existed for either region (confirmed directly).
+Their content survived in `chunks`, but as unstructured text with row order reversed (door 8 down to door 1) and no positional correlation preserved between a row's pos/door-number/weight/hose-port values - the record-per-door relationship the visual table encodes was destroyed once flattened to loose text, even though every individual token still existed somewhere in the store. **This class is now fixed - see #21 below.**
 - Checked `docling_settings` for a cheap fix first: `table_structure_mode` is already `"accurate"` (the highest-quality TableFormer mode) with cell matching enabled - this isn't a structure-refinement problem, it's the earlier layout/object-detection stage failing to flag these regions as tables at all, which TableFormer never gets a chance to refine.
 No configuration lever fixes this.
-- **Not attempted**: recovering these two classes would mean building a NEW capability - either a from-scratch fallback table-detector over plain text elements (grouping regularly-spaced short text/number runs by geometry into a synthesized grid when Docling's own detector abstains), or improving classification/chunking specifically for dot-leader-dense orphaned text - not a bug fix to existing reconstruction code.
-Both are real, size-able engineering efforts in their own right, not attempted this pass.
+- **Still not attempted**: page 2's right-hand column of dot-leader-heavy orphaned TOC text (the misclassification half described above) is a DIFFERENT failure shape than the Door-ID/Option-weight blocks - its rows are irregular in both height and column x-position (titles vary in length, dot-leaders vary in run length), so the new geometric grid detector in #21 correctly does not fire on it (confirmed: re-parsing this exact document after adding the detector still shows page 2 with exactly one table, unchanged).
+Recovering that content would mean improving classification/chunking specifically for dot-leader-dense orphaned text, a different, not-yet-attempted effort.

+### 21. RESOLVED - New fallback table detector recovers grids Docling's own model never flags as tables at all

+Built in response to the `Door identification block`/`Option`/`System weight` gap above, generalized as a new, permanent capability rather than a one-off fix (`TextGridTableDetector` + `TextGridTableFallbackApplier`, wired into `DoclingDocumentNormalizer.normalize()` as a page-scoped post-processing step, in `src/application/workflows/parsing/normalizers/table_layout/`):

+- **Detection is purely geometric** - clusters a page's loose `TEXT`-type elements (excluding anything already covered by an existing Docling-detected table's bounding box) into visual rows via Y-range overlap, then into column slots via X-gap clustering (the same style of adaptive, scale-relative gap threshold already used for Docling's own parallel-lane reconstruction).
+A row only counts as a genuine data row if it populates the SAME set of column slots as the page's dominant row signature (>= 3 rows,
+  >= 2 columns required) - this is deliberately vocabulary-free and language-agnostic, consistent with this plan's document-agnostic design constraint, and requires no configuration or per-document tuning.
+- **Verified against exact real coordinates+text** captured from the KSB document's page 8 (both the `Door identification block` and `Option`/`System weight` regions) as permanent regression fixtures, plus negative tests (ordinary reflowed paragraph text, too-few-elements, a colliding row) confirming it does not misfire on non-tabular content.
+- **End-to-end re-parse result exceeded the original scope**: rather than recovering two separate small tables, the detector correctly recognized that `pos`/`door-number`/`location` (previously "Door identification block") and `hose port`/`system weight` (previously "Option"/"System weight") share the exact same row bands across the full page width, and merged them into ONE fully-correlated 8-row, 5-column table (`pos, door-number, location, hose-port, weight`) in correct top-to-bottom order - fixing the reversed-row-order problem as a side effect of reconstructing correct reading order geometrically.
+Page 8 now has all 4 of its real tables correctly structured (confirmed via fresh re-parse); page 2 (a different, irregular failure shape) is confirmed unaffected - still exactly one table, unchanged.
+- A header row is deliberately NOT synthesized (best-effort label matching for scattered header text was judged fragile and low-value relative to the actual data-row recovery, which is the real RAG-usefulness win) - synthesized tables get a blank header row, consistent with how downstream code already expects `table_rows[0]` to be a header.
+- New unit tests: 6 for the detector, 4 for the wiring/normalizer-level applier.
+Full unit suite green (3079 passed), same one known pre-existing unrelated failure.
+- **Scope note**: this only recovers REGULAR grids (consistent row/column alignment).
+It does not, and is not intended to, recover irregular orphaned text like page 2's dot-leader TOC remnant (see above) - that remains open.

 ## Resolved This Session (Not Yet Reflected Elsewhere In This Document)